in-toto/specification/in-toto-spec.md

 step and their hashes must not match.

-The artifact rules contained in the `"expected_materials"` and `"expected_products"` fields operate in a similar fashion as a firewal.
+The artifact rules contained in the `"expected_materials"` and `"expected_products"` fields operate in a similar fashion as a firewall.
 This means that the first rule that matches a specific artifact in the link metadata will be used to match that artifact.
 Likewise, there is an implicit `ALLOW *` at the end of such fields.